the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 Each contributor who represents _The Turing Way_ at an event is acknowledged in the Contributors table with the 📢 (`Talk`) emoji in the Contributors Table along with other contributions as applicable.

 Their contributions will be listed in the contributor's file with a similar statement as below:
 > * Pathways of contributions: `Contributor's name` has presented a talk at _The Turing Way_ at `event's name`.
-They have also `details like mentored multiple contributors within the community and have given talks at and event on behalf of the community.
+They have also `details like mentored multiple contributors within the community and have given talks at and event on behalf of the community`.